For many people, the answer is yes—but these strategies could help you minimize the hit on your retirement income

 Social Security benefit taxes are based on what the Social Security Administration (SSA) refers to as your “combined” income.
-That consists of three income streams: your adjusted gross income for the year, any non-taxable income you may have, and half of your Social Security income.
+That consists of your modified adjusted gross income for the year (which includes certain tax-exempt income) and half of your Social Security income.
 After you cross the income thresholds specified in the chart below, a portion of your Social Security benefits will be considered taxable income.
 For example, a married couple in retirement filing jointly with combined income greater than $32,000 up to $44,000 could find that as much as 50% of their benefit payments are considered taxable income.

 |Combined income amounts for:||Then:|

 |Married filing jointly||Other taxpayers*|

 |$32,000 or less||$25,000 or less||Social Security income is tax free|

 |More than $32,000 to $44,000||More than $25,000 to $34,000||Up to 50% of Social Security income is taxable|

 |More than $44,000||More than $34,000||Up to 85% of Social Security income is taxable|